New Cautions on Rhodium

 The bid/ask spread in the thinly traded rhodium market has always been wider than in other precious metals, but it’s wider now than ever.
 Current bids are roughly $2,000 below the published ask price.

-If there really are industrial users paying the refiners’ $10,000 ask price for physical rhodium, it is quite an opportunity for arbitrage.
-Traders could theoretically purchase bars at the bid price and sell them at a very healthy profit to anyone paying the ask price.
+If there are industrial users paying the refiners’ $10,000 ask price for physical rhodium, it is quite an opportunity for arbitrage.
+Traders could theoretically purchase bars at the bid price and sell them at a very healthy profit to anyone paying the asking price.

 Despite what the surging “spot” price for rhodium may imply, the bid for physical rhodium remains weak.